dreke-too-cool/Students-Performance-in-Exams/README.md

   - Data cleaning and preprocessing
   - Model building (e.g. using `scikit-learn`)
   - Visualizations and interpretation
-- `StudentsPerformance.csv`: Dataset used in the notebook
+- `StudentsPerformance.csv`: Dataset used in the notebook, can be found on kaggle at: https://www.kaggle.com/datasets/spscientist/students-performance-in-exams

 ---